benjaminhuang13/SNKRScraper_GoogleCal/README.md

+Update 2022-07-17: SNKR website has been updated leading the product scrapping to fail.

 # SNKRScraper-GoogleCal
 Scraper that scrapes SNKR.com's upcoming drops and searches up stockX.com's data to determine if drops are worth reselling.
 If profitable, a google calendar event is created.